Housing options for young people who need support

 Some young people with SEND will only need a small amount of support at home, spending the day at college or work.
 If this is not the case, support services should help young people to access leisure and social activities in their local community.
 This can help the young adult continue developing their skills and is good for their emotional wellbeing.

-The Rights and Participation Team for CAMHS and SEND facilitate the SEND Youth Advisors Surrey (SYAS), a network of children and young people who meet to discuss and influence SEND services in Surrey.
+The Rights and Participation Team for Child and Adolescent Mental Health Service (CAMHS) and SEND facilitate the SEND Youth Advisors Surrey (SYAS), a network of children and young people who meet to discuss and influence SEND services in Surrey.
 There are two participation groups that meet in Woking and Epsom to discuss changes within the service and to ensure young people's voices are heard.
 If you would like to get involved with SYAS, then please contact the team on rap.team@surreycc.gov.uk or by calling them on 01483 519571.

 Services offering support and advice about independent living

-• The DLF (Disabled Living Foundation) is a national charity providing impartial advice, information and training on independent living.
+- The Disabled Living Foundation (DLF) is a national charity providing impartial advice, information and training on independent living.